longislandjavascript/lijs.org/README.md

     ```sh
     cd lijs.org
     npm install
-    gatsby develop
+    npm run start
     ```

 1.  **Open the source code and start editing!**

+  `npm run start` fires up two dev servers.
+One for serving the client code and one for executing Netlify lambda functions.

     Your site is now running at `http://localhost:8000`!

+    A dev server for calling Netlify functions is also running at `http://localhost:9000`.
+You can use the `/.netlify/functions/{nameOfFunction}` syntax as a proxy is in place in the `gatsby.config.ts` file.

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

-    Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
-Save your changes and the browser will update in real time!

 ## 🧐 What's inside?